Aryalexa/42-b2bRoot/4-Vm_setup.md

 >
 > *`visudo` command*
 > - Running the command will open the `/etc/sudoers` file in the system's default text editor, allowing you to make and save changes to the sudo configuration.
-> - Is is used to edit the file while ensuring no syntax errors.
+> - It is used to edit the file while ensuring no syntax errors.
 >
 > *the `/etc/sudoers` file*
 > - The file determines which users or groups are granted sudo privileges and what commands they are allowed to run with elevated privileges.